kristinebilgrav/LOMPE/README.md

 for ONT samples, a folder called 'fast5_pass' is expected in the same directory as the 'fastq_pass' folder

-the samplesheet.csv need to contain a column called SamplePath with the folder or bam path and one with the sample id called SampleID
+the samplesheet.csv need to contain a header: SampleID,SamplePath where rows follow with sampleid,folder/orbam/path if samplesheet contains PB bam files, a column SampleIndex with bai file path is required

 Input:
 nanopore: folder containing fastq_pass and fast5_pass folders with fastq.gz / fast5